 Recreational & Event Chef Instructors

-Chef Adam Knowles brings over ten years of experience to the Cook Street kitchen.
-A graduate of the California School of Culinary Arts Le Cordon Bleu program, Chef Adam has worked for some big names in the food business —from catering the Grammys for Wolfgang Puck, to working as a Personal Chef to Barbara Streisand.
-He has worked as Sous Chef in the many restaurants of Stefan Richter, to covering all stations in Tom Colicchio’s Craft L.A.
-Locally, he was the Executive Chef for Ivy at the Glenn, worked at Lola Coastal Mexican, and worked for Denver-favorite Steuben’s.
-Cook Street added him as Chef Instructor for the Recreational Program in 2013 where he has come to be known for his polite, professional attitude, patient teaching style and superb flavor profiles.
+Chef Adam Knowles, a Texas native, brings over ten years of experience to the Cook Street kitchen.
+A graduate of the California School of Culinary Arts Le Cordon Bleu program, Chef Adam has worked for some big names in the food business —from catering Vanity Fair parties and the Grammys for Wolfgang Puck, to working as a Personal Chef to Barbara Streisand.
+He has worked as Sous Chef in the many restaurants of Stefan Richter, and has worked all stations in Tom Colicchio’s Craft L.A.
+Locally, he was the Executive Chef for Ivy at the Glenn, after which he spent time at Lola Coastal Mexican, and was a part of Denver-favorite Steuben’s.
+Cook Street added him as Chef Instructor for the Recreational Program in 2013 where he has come to be known for his polite, professional attitude, patient teaching style, and superb flavor profiles.